ViewSuSu/Su.Revit.UI.StatusBarEx/README.en.md

 ## 🧩 Project Introduction

-This project is **a progress bar component specifically designed for Revit secondary development**, extended based on the original open-source project [ricaun.Revit.UI.StatusBar](https://github.com/ricaun-io/ricaun.Revit.UI.StatusBar).
+This project is **a progress bar encapsulation component specifically designed for Revit secondary development**, based on the original open-source project [ricaun.Revit.UI.StatusBar](https://github.com/ricaun-io/ricaun.Revit.UI.StatusBar) with extended development.

-Since the original author didn't plan to support **Revit 2018 and earlier versions**, and didn't support modifying progress bar styles or default text, to adapt to **the current state of Revit secondary development in China (still commonly using versions below 2020, with requirements for Chinese UI)**, this project was born 🚀
+Since the original author did not plan to support **Revit 2018 and earlier versions**, and did not support modifying progress bar styles or default text, to adapt to **the current situation of Revit secondary development in China (where versions below 2020 are still widely used, and Chinese UI is required)**, this project was born 🚀

 ---